 I recommend this book for kids ages 6 and up.

 If you only know her as Harriet Tubman, you don’t know the whole story.
 She was more than a former slave.
 She was a spy, a suffragette, a general, a nurse, and so much more.
-This beautiful picture books delves into the many roles she played and names she took over the years of her epic life.
+This beautiful picture book delves into the many roles she played and the names she took over the years of her epic life.

 I recommend sharing this unique biography with readers ages 6 and up.